Jeong Seo-kyeong: The Handmaiden

 The inspiration for the film came from 2002 novel, Fingersmith, written by Welsh author Sarah Waters.
 However, the setting was modified from Victorian-era Britain to 1930s Korea during the period of Japanese colonial rule.
 The plot revolves around a young pickpocket named Sook-hee (acted by Kim Tae-ri) who is recruited by a conman named Count Fujiwara (acted by Ha Jung-woo).
 Fujiwara's plan is to gather information from heiress Lady Hideko (acted by Kim Min-hee) whom he intends to marry, manipulate, and steal her wealth.
 However, Fujiwara does not anticipate the strong attraction that develops between Sook-hee and Hideko, and this intense connection adds layers of complexity to an already intricate and constantly evolving story.

 At the core of the narrative lies a romantic relationship between the two leading female characters.
 This aspect holds particular significance given the predominant male influence in both the Korean and Western film industries.
 Jeong has consistently shown a deep interest in homosexuality, which is not limited to her involvement in this film but extends to her general curiosity on the subject.
 She has extensively studied the topic and also bears insight from having many queer friends.
 Moreover, Jeong sought her friend's input on various iterations of the scripts, ultimately valuing their perspective and incorporating their feedback into the creative process.

 The Handmaiden competed for the Palme d'Or at Cannes and had its premiere at the festival's 69th installment in the Grand Theatre Lumiere.
 It received a remarkable five-minute standing ovation.
 While the film did not sweep awards at the festival, it achieved considerable success by securing lucrative export deals from film marketers in 176 countries.
 This achievement set a new record for a South Korean film, surpassing the previous record held by Snowpiercer (2013), a fantasy film by Bong Joon-ho which had been sold in 167 countries.
 Jeong, together with Park, also won awards for their screenplay from the Chicago Film Critics Association.

 The Handmaiden had a successful theatrical release on June 1, 2016, attracting approximately 300,000 viewers on its opening day.
 Within the first two days, the film surpassed 550,000 viewers, making it a box office-topping hit.
 In South Korea, the film sold more than 4 million tickets altogether.
 Due to popular demand, the film's screenplay was officially published just two months later in August 2016.

 The Truth Beneath

 The screenplay for The Truth Beneath was based on Lee Kyung-mi's earlier work, Female Teacher.
 During Park's time directing Stoker in the United States, he contacted Lee and proposed the idea of developing a subplot within it.
 This suggestion eventually led to the creation of The Truth Beneath.
-A team of five screenwriters—Lee, Park, Jeong, Kim Da-young, and Jeong So-young—collaborated on crafting the script for the film.
+A team of screenwriters, Lee, Park, Jeong, and Kim Da-young, collaborated on the script for the film.